artxgj/apple_health/README.md

 3. Data stories regarding Apple Watch and Apple Health data are found in the [apple_watch_stories](apple_watch_stories) folder.

-The code that processes the xml elements works with iOS 14's Health App and are not backward compatible. iOS 14 Health App removed the appleMoveMinutes and appleMoveMinutesGoal attributes from the ActivitySummary xml element.
-The attributes were replaced by appleMoveTime and appleMoveTimeGoal.
+The code that processes the Health App's exported xml file only works with iOS 14.
+The code is not backward compatible. iOS 14's Health App removed the appleMoveMinutes and appleMoveMinutesGoal attributes from the ActivitySummary xml element.
+These attributes were replaced by appleMoveTime and appleMoveTimeGoal.

 This is the xml structure of the exported health data: